erbafdavid/StabFem/README.md

 ### Instalation remarks :

-To run properly the software you should previously install matlab and FreeFem++ on you system.
+To run properly the software you should previously install matlab (or Octave) and FreeFem++ on you system.
 Then, the only system-dependent adaptation should be the definition of the variable ff in the file SOURCES_MATLAB/SF_Start.m.

 With most linux and mac systems this should be :

 ```
-ff = '/usr/local/bin/FreeFem++';
+ff = '/usr/local/bin/FreeFem++ -v 0';
 ```

-With Windows systems this should be :
+With Windows 10 systems this should be :
 ```
-ff = 'launchff++';
+ff = 'FreeFem++';
 ```

 Note that with Ubuntu 18 there is a little issue with the library libstdc++.so.6 which is not where Matlab looks for it (see Instalationnotes.md for a simple solution to this problem)

-## Motivation

-As a growing number of teams in different countries, I’ve been using FreeFem++ for several years to perform global stability calculations in fluid mechanics.
-This means in a first step computing a « base flow » by solving the Steady Navier-Stokes equations (by Netwon iteration) in a given geometry, and in a second step looking for eigenvalues/eigenmodes by solving the linearised unsteady NS equations.
-After these two main steps may come a number of variants (adjoint, structural sensititity, weakly nonlinear developments…)

-After experimenting several ways to monitor the calculations and post-process the results (all in a single FreeFem script, modular programs, bash scripts, etc…)  I ended up designing a matlab interface to do all from a script or from a console in interactive mode.